PamNawi/BlueAgate/content/Study Notes/Game Development/Game Design/Courses/Level Design For Games/Assignments/Week 09 + 10 - Assignment.md

 <a href="https://drive.google.com/drive/folders/1V7qTN0s8ZL2vuaD_G1HIhC-jPPbomEMh?usp=drive_link" target="_blank"> <img src="https://i.imgur.com/aHTOsaT.gif"  title="Get the project on Google Drive" style="max-width: 100%; border-radius: 0px; vertical-align: middle;">
 </a>

-Last week!
+Last assignment!
 The theme for this week was open, so I took the opportunity to combine the jungle temple and the sci-fi on the same map.
 I did some major modifications since giant spiders don't feel a good transport inside a jungle, now we have some frog fairy spaceships .
 The map got really big, really fast, so will take some time to load, even if it can be easily sliced up for background loading, for now I don't know how to sooooo 1 step at a time...
 Some areas need more attention still would improve a lot, specially on the combat zones, but without a real combat mechanics I feel like don't have much to plan and play, so it is what it is.

 <div class="carousel-container">
 <section class="slider" id="week09">